 - Congenital anomalies: The WHO states that congenital malformations are among the leading causes of neonatal mortality.
 However, the laws regarding abortion due to this factor differ across the world.
 While some don’t allow abortion and encourage the women to carry on with the pregnancy, a few countries keep in mind the psychological condition of the mother and make a decision (9).

-- Others: Some other causes of non-viable pregnancy include a premature baby, baby with no heartbeat, and abnormal chromosome count.
+- Others: Some other causes of non-viable pregnancy include a premature baby, baby with no heartbeat, abnormal chromosome count, or intrauterine fetal infections.

 In the next section, we talk about the methods to determine the viability of the fetus.

 Early Viability Scan

 Early viability scan is done between six and ten weeks.
 It checks the number of fetuses in the womb, heartbeat, and if everything is normal inside the womb and location of fetus to rule out ectopic pregnancy.
 This scan is suggested for pregnant women who are experiencing bleeding or pain and for those who have had a miscarriage previously.
-Besides an ultrasound, a transvaginal scan may also be recommended to get a better image (10).
+The doctor may prefer a transvaginal ultrasound to transabdominal, to get better results (10).

 The pregnancy is said to be viable if (11):

-- The scan detects a gestational sac with a fetal pole (thickening of yolk sac) along with cardiac activity
+- The scan detects a gestational sac with a fetal pole along with cardiac activity

 - The crown-to-rump length that is > 6mm